avchougule/avchougule/README.md

-- 👋 Hi, I’m Akshay Chougule
+-  Hi, I’m Akshay Chougule
-- 👀 I’m interested in Coding
+-  My skills are in Html, CSS, Bootstrap, Git, Github, SQL, C, Javascript, ReactJS, Java, Spring, Springboot and Hibernate
-- 🌱 I’m Completed my B.tech in CSE
+-  I’m Completed my B.tech in CSE
-- 📫 How to reach me avchougule.github.io
+-  How to reach me avchougule.github.io

 <!---
 avchougule/avchougule is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.